jewelsofthought/neshama/site/posts/tol/final/01-intro.md

 The basic unit of the network is an affinity group, which is a cell of approximately 10 people, located within a reasonable geographical distance from one another.
 These communities are made up of collections of affinity groups that network together to enhance co-operation and co-ordination.

-Existing protocols, some tried and tested, others newly fashioned, and others not yet fashioned, will be adapted to deal with issues of transparency, regulations, agreements, etc. For instance, by using blockchains, the network will itself be developed with technology that requires openness and transparency.
-Through recording all the transactions there will be accountability.
-For verification in the case of a dispute, it will be possible to refer to a definitive history to resolve differences through at least one full archive of all these transactions and communications.
-Smart contract technologies can be used to embed the agreements and regulations in transaction protocols themselves.
+Existing protocols, some tried and tested, others newly fashioned, and others not yet fashioned, need to be adapted to deal with issues of transparency, regulations, agreements, disputes, et al. For instance, by using blockchains to create a journal of all the transactions and decisions and interactions that occur within the network, it will be easier to incorporate protocols that requires openness and transparency.
+This journal could be used to determine accountability in the case of a dispute as it will be possible to refer to a definitive history to trace the evolution of said dispute.

+Smart contract technologies on the blockchain can also be used to embed the agreements and regulations in transaction protocols themselves, allowing for the usage of "intelligent" money.

-Rather than relying on purely technological methods, the identity problem is solved by utilising personal verification, like a reputation-based system, as a method of verifying someone’s identity.
+Rather than relying on purely technological methods, the verification of identity can be solved by utilising personal verification, using a reputation-based system, as a method of verifying someone’s identity.
+In other words, there will (and should) be others who can verify someone as who he or she says he is, who themselves are verified.
+Something like the PGP public keyrings of yore.

+Members take responsibility for the members with whom they are affiliated, especially the individuals they have personally invited into the network.
+Referrals must have meaning.
+There must be trust in the web that underpins the tree, else it will not be viable.

 If sufficient time and resources were available, many people would be willing and able to help fashion and create this system and its interfaces, just as many people have willingly helped build so many facets of the internet and the web, and continue to do so.